Shepherd’s Pie

 Shepherd's Pie

-Ground lamb with peas and carrots, topped with creamy zesty mashed potatoes and baked until golden brown.
+Thick meaty stew topped with creamy mashed potatoes and baked until golden brown and crispy on top.

 Prep Time: 30 minutes